 The test data also shows us that when good quality parts are tested, the sensor will vibrate a tiny 2.n cubic millimetres.
 Its not noticeable but given an extensive amount of data, it indicates that the sensor is one which is indeed actually very well calibrated.
 Leak detection technologies from leak testing hardware are an excellent piece of engineering.

-And because the data trend is repeatable, we get that consistency which we can recall from lecture 2.
-Consistency makes everyone comfortable with everything because it works and continues to work.
+And because the data trend is repeatable, we get that consistency which makes every entity comfortable with everything because it works and continues to work.
+The manufacturer will communicate what volume loss is unacceptable accordingly to their own set of standards.
+The volume loss (pressure decay) will only be accurate if the reference volume is satisfactory.

 Pressurisation and leak detection technologies are important.
-They are fundamentally important for the successful execution of spatial industries.
-Spatial industries encompass any manufacturer using technology to measure spatial domains.
-And the only difference between the technologies used currently and the challenges out there awaiting us within space is the scale.
+They are fundamentally important for the successful execution of spacial industries.
+Spacial industries encompass any manufacturer using technology to measure spacial domains.

 Some side notes: